Viren070/EmuHaven/README.md

    ```
    pip install -r requirements.txt
    ```
+   - Make sure you have Python 3.12 installed

 3. Simply run main.py and you should see the app open.
 4. To build an executable file, use this command:
    ```